contao/docs/docs/dev/framework/manager-plugin.md

 ---

-The `Manager Plugin` is one single PHP class that gives third party bundles the opportunity to configure a `Managed Edition`.
+The `Contao Managed Edition` is configured by a collection of `Manager Plugin` instances.
-Every time a user of the `Managed Edition` runs a `composer update` or a `composer install` the `Manager Plugin` instances of all packages are called and the application is then configured accordingly.
+Every time a user of the `Managed Edition` runs a `composer update` or a `composer install`, this collection is worked through and the application gets configured accordingly.

+There are two ways of how you can use the `Manager Plugin` as a developer:

+* Either you are currently working on a third party bundle and you would like to hook in during the application configuration process (see "The package-specific Manager Plugin")

+* Or you want to reconfigure your local `Managed Edition` instance (see "The application-specific Manager Plugin")

+The `Manager Plugin` instances of all bundles are loaded in the specified order (continue reading to learn more about dependencies) and the application-specific one is loaded last to give you full power over your `Managed Edition`.

 ## The package-specific Manager Plugin